Besler/ENEL453-Assembler/README.md

 Run `$ ./assemblyTest` to run the test cases.

 These are then automatically ran and a report is generated in `testCases/TestCasesRan`

-## Questions?

-Please do not hesitate to email me at bryce.besler@gmail.com